Modern Middlewares for Automated Vehicles: A Tutorial: Comparison of Modern Middlwares

-In conclusion of the presented \commids, DDS and its implementations is the most fully featured and proven middleware.
+In conclusion of the presented \commids, DDS and its implementations are the most fully featured and proven middleware.
 Its large set of discovery features, highly configurable quality of service settings, and large number of security features are among its advantages.
 In addition, its use in \ac{ROS 2} and now the inclusion of \ac{DDS} in the AUTOSAR \ac{AP} standard attest to the maturity and feature richness of \ac{DDS}.
+This maturity is also present in its performance.
+In the literature, FastDDS demonstrated mostly good performance in the criteria surveyed.
+It performs worse than competitors only in high data rate applications and some wireless scenarios.
 In contrast, \ac{SOME/IP} offers a reduced feature set, especially in the context of security, shared memory transport, and limited quality of service configurability.
-Additionally, for a time, no open-source \ac{SOME/IP} implementation was available, while multiple DDS implementations are freely accessible, well supported, and tested.
+Additionally, for a time no open-source \ac{SOME/IP} implementation was available, while multiple DDS implementations are freely accessible, well supported, and tested. vSOME/IPs performance in literature was also worse than its competitors.
+In all measured criteria, it performs slower and with reduced robustness relative to the other two \commids.
 However, due to the support of the AUTOSAR Consortium and its focus specifically on the automotive domain, it may remain relevant in the domain.
 The newest and least proven \commid\ in this comparison is Zenoh.
-In our opinion Zenoh does not present fundamentally different paradigms in comparison to existing \commids, but may present a performance improvement over \ac{DDS} implementations or \ac{SOME/IP}.
-Zenoh promises to be more efficient and offer higher communication throughput than the other two \commids.
-However, the amount of independent literature to verify these claims is limited.
-Furthermore, Zenoh supports both resource-constrained and embedded devices and various network topologies, making it more versatile than \ac{DDS}.
-Consequently, Zenoh should be evaluated in future work for its performance in different automotive environments and could present a challenger to \ac{DDS}.
+In our opinion, Zenoh does not have fundamentally different paradigms compared to existing \commids, but may present a performance improvement over \ac{DDS} implementations or \ac{SOME/IP}.
+In the literature, these claims of increased performance could only be partially substantiated.
+In wired networks, Zenoh shows minimal performance gains in transmission latency, discovery, and throughput.
+However, it performs better in wireless networks and at very high data rates than both FastDDS and vSOME/IP, with a slightly higher memory usage.